 Your platform is not something you can do once and forget, it needs to be proactively managed.
-Who and how will manage e-learning?
-The answer to this question will make the difference.
+Who and how will manage your e-learning system?
+The answer to this question will make a difference.

 Sometimes LMS can’t be managed as a side project!

-You need to be involved to the project and understand best practices, trends, and training concepts.
-Without this it’s nearly impossible to manage e-learning.
-So, if you want to invest resources into eLearning, it needs to be done correctly by professional.
+You need to be involved in the project and understand the best practices, trends, and training concepts.
+Without this, it’s nearly impossible to manage e-learning.
+So, if you want to invest resources into eLearning, it needs to be done correctly by professionals.

 See also: 10 Open Source LMS you may like in 2019

-With custom features you simply can run out of your budget.
-More often than not business underestimate costs of custom features and do not understand the importance of maintenance.
+With custom features, you simply can run out of your budget.
+More often than not business underestimate the costs of custom features and do not understand the importance of maintenance.

-Re-use is a good option to start from.
+Re-use is a good option to start.
 Communities already invented things you just have never think about.
-Same problems and same situations were solved by other people, in many cases you can learn from their experience paying smaller price comparing to the costs you can spend for solving the same problem by yourself.
+The same problems and the same situations were solved by other people, in many cases, you can learn from their experience paying a smaller price compared to the costs you can spend for solving the same problem by yourself.

 If you decided to add a custom feature to your e-learning, read this first:

-- Did you search for similar problem with existing solution?
+- Did you search for a similar problem with an existing solution?
 If not, then try to!

 - Do you understand that each custom feature you need to maintain forever?
-Software evolves very fast, you need to stay updated to be relevant on the marker (at least for security reasons).
-And each time you need to check if custom feature still approach task correctly.
+Software evolves very fast, you need to stay updated to be relevant on the market (at least for security reasons).
+And each time you need to check if custom features still approach the task correctly.